List of material published by Distributed Denial of Secrets: Formations House

 In December 2019, DDoSecrets published "#29 Leaks" in partnership with the Organized Crime and Corruption Reporting Project.
 The 450 gigabytes of data came from Formations House (now The London Office), a "company mill" which registered and operated companies for clients included organized crime groups, state-owned oil companies, and fraudulent banks.
 The leak included emails, documents, faxes, and recordings of phone calls.

-The release was compared to both the Panama Papers and the Paradise Papers.
+Investigations revealed the firm ran a web of companies registered in Hong Kong, Cyprus, the British Virgin Islands and Pakistan, helped clients avoid anti–money laundering rules and had created banks in The Gambia in an attempt to create a tax haven.
+According to The Times, there was no evidence that Formations House did anything illegal but their investigationhighlighted worrying vulnerabilities in the UK’s defences against money laundering.
+For those looking to launder their ill-gotten gains, Britain offers many advantages.
+It can cost as little as £20 to register a company via a formation agent.
+Formations House can also offer off-the-shelf companies that have previously been incorporated and come complete with trading histories, nominee directors, an address and an attached bank account.The release was compared to both the Panama Papers and the Paradise Papers.
 Belgian tax authorities initiated an investigation based on data from this leak and from the Cayman National Bank and Trust leak published by DDoSecrets the prior month.
+Politicians in Sweden and the UK, including anti-corruption chief John Penrose said the leak showed the need for reforms on company creation and registration.

 Chilean police and military

 In December 2019, DDoSecrets published "PacoLeaks" and "MilicoLeaks": data from Chilean military police and military.
 PacoLeaks revealed police personnel data, extensive police files on activist groups and leaders, and evidence that the police had infiltrated activist groups MilicoLeaks included details on Chilean army intelligence, including operations, finance and international relations.